Continuous Queries

 }

-If Bob subsequently changed location, removing him from the Southern Californian Region while the Forest Fire was still active, the Continuous Query would generate the following output, showing that Bob’s record had been deleted from the query result:
+If Bob subsequently changes location, removing him from Southern California while the Forest Fire is still active, the Continuous Query generates output showing Bob’s record has been deleted from the result:

 {